Code-Institute-Submissions/bmcdonald2000-bloggerverse_NovResub/README.md

 ### User Stories :scroll:

-When designing my user stories I used the moSCow prioritisation technique and designed the user story table to help keep the project on track.
+When designing my user stories I used the Agile MoSCoW prioritisation technique and designed the user story table to help keep the project on track.
 The meaning of each label can be found in the key below. :point_down:

 **Key:**